Resources and Documents

 Recommended Penalty: Warning

 Occasionally errors are made that have a much larger impact on the tournament’s operation.
-Some can cause a major delay in the timeliness of the event; others can cause a significant inconvenience for other players.
+Some can cause a major delay in the timeliness of the event; others can cause a significant inconvenience for other competitors.
 In some extreme cases, the penalty for this infraction can be escalated to a Game Loss for a first offense.

 Examples of Procedural Error: Major include: